 • 2:1 enhances relaxation and prolongs the parasympathetic responses throughout the breathing practice

 • It helps to quiet the mind and improve focus

 • May help the body to manage and reduce hypertension

 Conclusion about breathing techniques for a healthier lifestyle

 |Your body starts to find balance: Image Unsplash |

 While stress, anxiety, and depression form part of the most common mental conditions in the world, following a road to healing and wellness is important.
 2020 Is and has been a very difficult year and for many of us, and as a result, an increase of emotional stressors.

-Practicing these breathing exercises for wellness may not be an overnight change, but will definitely improve your life and wellbeing.
+Practicing these breathing exercises for anxiety and wellness may not be an overnight change, but will definitely improve your life and wellbeing.
 The key is to help condition the body to tap into its already present ability to "heal" itself.
 At the same time your body will adapt to finding balance.